Agrendalath/Tapeworms/README.md

+# Tapeworms
-# Tapeworm is a simple SFML game created for distributed processing classes.
+Tapeworms is a simple SFML game created for distributed processing classes.
 It is based on game "Achtung, die Kurve!".